asturlan/server/README.md

 ```

 ### Setting up DB variables
-Navigate to -env file and change DB_* variables to math your DB environment
+Navigate to .env file and change DB_* variables to match your DB environment

 ## Development
 ```